15 helpful collaboration tools for remote (or flexible) teams

 MindMup

-One popular brainstorming approach is known as mind mapping.
+One popular brainstorming approach is mind mapping.
 A mind map is basically just a virtual whiteboard—a document with no form or boundaries, able to be used to jot down ideas wherever they come to you without having to provide input in line.

 Miro is probably the most common software for mind mapping, but MindMup is similar and does it all for free.
 There are paid options, but the free version allows mind maps to be exported and shared among teams via Google Drive.
 It’s an excellent program, and because it costs nothing to use, there are no real downsides.